Danieler/ebaypuzzle/README.md

 es6 (builded with babel through gulp task to js folder) for client and game logic (source)

-Pure Css and html5 for presentation.
+Pure CSS and HTML5 for presentation.

+karma + jasmine for unit test